Culture of Rome: Villas and gardens

 The center of Rome is surrounded by some large green areas and opulent ancient villas, which are the remains of the crowns of villas which encircled the papal city.
+The villas are an expression of the style of gardens of the Renaissance period which was later called "Giardino all'Italiana" (Italian garden).
+Characterized by a geometric subdivision of spaces through rows of trees and hedges, plant sculptures of various shapes obtained by pruning evergreen bushes (topiary), geometric water features, often combined with architectural elements such as fountains and statues.
 Most of them were largely destroyed by real estate speculation at the end of the 19th century.
 The most important among the surviving ones are: